-House Bill 4042 would add section 16190 to the Public Health Code to enter Michigan into the Nurse Licensure Compact (NLC).
-In short, the compact would allow nurses to obtain multistate licensure to practice nursing in states that are parties to the compact without having to obtain licensure in each individual state.
+House Bill 4042 would add section 16190 to the Public Health Code to enter Michigan into the Nurse Licensure Compact (NLC), which would allow nurses to obtain multistate licensure to practice nursing in states that are parties to the compact without having to obtain licensure in each individual state.
+A detailed description of the NLC follows.